Psalms For Life

 and lead me on eternity’s path.

-Having recalled the evil alternative and professed his fierce loyalty to God, any ambivalence David has toward God melts away as he implores God to search him thoroughly so that there’s nothing within, diverting him from the true path.
+Having recalled the evil alternative and professed his fierce loyalty to God, any ambivalence David has toward God melts away as he implores God to search him so thoroughly that nothing within diverts him from the true path.
 Thus, like Francis Thompson’s surrender to the unrelenting “Hound of Heaven,” David sweetly submits to God’s loving embrace.

-In the gospels, we see David’s embrace of God mirrored in Jesus’ giving himself to his Father without reservation—and that despite the extreme opposition he faced from evildoers.
-To be like him, we must embrace God with open arms—whatever opposition we face—trusting that God will search our hearts and keep us walking eternity’s path.
+In the gospels, we see David’s embrace of God mirrored in Jesus’ giving himself to his Father without reservation—and that despite the extreme opposition he faced from seemingly pious evildoers.
+To be like Jesus, we must embrace God with open arms—whatever opposition we face—asking him to search our hearts and keep us walking eternity’s path.

 Parading their false piety, Jesus, ruthless men tried to trap you in their evil ways.
-But being fully open to your Father’s love, you walked the path of eternity, fully embracing him and his holy will.
+But instead of dodging your Father’s embrace, you fully accepted his holy will and held to eternity’s path.
 Search me and know me, Lord.
-Keep me walking always on your path.
+And keep me walking always on your path.
 Amen.

 During your free moments today, pray these words: